If you are fishing for a job lead without a bite from recruiters, take solace in knowing that you are not alone in this frustrating waiting game.

 - 4 four cover letters written

-These numbers may seem high or low depending on the circumstances of your job search.
+These numbers may seem high or low depending on the circumstances of your search for your desired job title.
 It helps to already have a job when you are looking for a new one.
 If you have been unemployed for longer than six months, your chances of finding a job decrease significantly, Northwestern University researchers found.
-When you have already have a job, your search can be less urgent as you wait for the right opportunity.
+When you’re already employed as a medical director at Varian, your search can be less urgent as you wait for the right opportunity.

 If you are not within the average of job-hunting time periods, do not despair.
 It is normal to feel disappointed when you see colleagues land jobs quickly.
 Recognize that you do not know the hours of work they put to get that job behind the scenes.

 Accepting that these feelings of disappointment, though unpleasant at the moment, are temporary is one of the principles of cognitive behavioral therapy.
 To get in the right mindset for a job hunt, do not compare your job-seeking timeline to others.
 Learn that someone else’s success is not your personal failure.
 Recognize also that the job hunt for a sales manager is different than that of a human resource business partner.